Parmiter's Almshouse & Pension Charity: History

-The Current Almshouses
+The current almshouses

 Due to difficulty in securing land in Bethnal Green to build replacement Almshouses, the Trustees of the Charity made a decision in 2008 to look for a site outside of Bethnal Green and as a result a site was found in 2009 in Great Clacton, Essex.
 On 27 September 2010 the Charity finally took possession of its first Almshouses for 65 years—six two bedroom bungalows, thereby complying with the original terms of Thomas Parmiter's will.
 The Almshouses have been let to residents who reside within the area of the former Metropolitan Borough of Bethnal Green.

 On 5 October 2010, the Reverend Group Captain Donald Wallace, the Chaplain to Parmiter's School performed the dedication ceremony and unveiled the commemorative plaque, to officially open the new almshouses.

-The Out-Pensioners
+The out-pensioners

 The Trustees appoint up to 150 pensioners who must have resided in the area of the former Metropolitan Borough of Bethnal Green for at least two years.
-Appointments are made periodically, following adverts being placed in a local newspaper and at a number of other locations in Bethnal Green, which must include St Matthew's Church, Bethnal Green.
-The Trustees do not hold a waiting list for Pensioners.
+Appointments are made periodically, following advertisement being placed in a local newspaper and at a number of other locations in Bethnal Green, which must include St Matthew's Church, Bethnal Green.
+The Trustees do not hold a waiting list for pensioners.
 Pensioners receive a half-yearly pension of £75.

 The Trustees hold two celebrations normally in March and October at a local venue for pensioners.
-This normally includes a four course meal with drink and a free raffle.
-Following on from the meal, entertainment is provided in the form of a singer and usually everyone then gets up dancing!

-In order to underline the importance of maintaining links with Bethnal Green; Parmiter's School invite Pensioners to visit the school every July and December to have a three course lunch and be entertained by the pupils.
-This is a popular afternoon out for Pensioners, who catch the coach in Cambridge Heath Road.
+To underline the importance of maintaining links with Bethnal Green; Parmiter's School invites pensioners to visit the school every July and December to have a three- course lunch and be entertained by the pupils.
+In June every year, the Trustees organise a day trip to Eastbourne on the Sussex coast.
+For those pensioners who are no longer able to travel, the Trustees have arranged for a Christmas hamper to be delivered.

-In June every year, the Trustees organise a day trip to Eastbourne on the Sussex Coast.
-Pensioners who come on the trip are given £15 each to pay for their lunch.
-The coaches leave from Cambridge Heath Road at 9am sharp and leave Eastbourne at around 5pm to return to Bethnal Green by about 7.30pm.
-On the outgoing trip in the morning, the coaches usually stop at The Pantiles in Tunbridge Wells for an hour break.

-For those Pensioners who are no longer able to get out and about, and join us at the five events we hold annually, the Trustees have arranged for a Christmas Hamper to be delivered.